mattyoung101/musicvis3d/paper/major.typ

 song name #footnote[At this time, the song name is hardcoded and has to be manually changed when the song is changed].

+The image in @fig:intro shows the construction of the intro slides, which are static images designed in Inkscape and exported to PNGs.

+#figure(
+    image("img/intro.png", width: 100%),
+    caption: [ Construction of intro slide images in Inkscape ] ) <fig:intro>

-Once this is completed, the application transitions into "running" mode, which performs the actual visualisation.
+Once the intro is completed, the application transitions into "running" mode, which performs the actual visualisation.
 This mode first binds a framebuffer.
 Then, it draws the bars using a GLSL shader, then the skybox as a cubemap, and finally draws the framebuffer using a special fragment shader to provide some post-processing effects.